 result = agent.run_sync("Tell me about Tokyo")

-city = result.data # CityInfo instance, fully validated
+city = result.output # CityInfo instance, fully validated

 print(f"{city.name}, {city.country}")